 For the Apple pie filling

-- Apple: Almost any apple can work that is available in your country, peel apples and cut into small pieces, ideally into small identical sizes so they cook well
+- Apple: Almost any apple can work that is available in your country, peel apples and cut them into small pieces, ideally into small identical sizes so they cook well

 - Sugar: Using a mix of granulated and brown sugar, feel free to use your preference